Classic literature or art

 familiar and unchallenging, in contrast to the demands classic literature makes

 on a reader.

 instead of being highly predictable, self-consciously innovates, extends, reforms, or

 even parodies previous styles and

-contents of earlier texts in its tradition.
+contents from earlier texts in its tradition.
 Like evolution, classic literature continues what has come before but

-also makes it new to adapt to fresh experience and knowledge.
+also adapts to fresh experience and challenging knowledge.
 (Popular

-literature also changes but follows rather than leads.)
+literature also changes but follows rather than leads, supporting status quo.)